SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 1.
 All committee chairpersons shall be appointed by the president after consultation with the Board.
 Other members of the committee may be selected by the chairperson, or may be appointed by the president after consultation with the chairperson.

 SECTION 2.
 A written general definition of the duties of each committee shall be presented by the president to the committee chairperson.

 SECTION 3.
-Upon completion of the duties of the committee and presentation of a final report of its activities and accomplishments, or at the next installation of officers following establishment of the committee, whichever comes first, the committee shall be dissolved.
-I f desired, the newly installed president may reactivate the committee in accordance with Section 1.
+Upon completion of the duties of the committee and presentation of a final report of the activities and accomplishments, or at the next installation of officers following establishment of the committee, whichever comes first, the committee shall be dissolved.
+If desired the newly installed president may reactivate the committee in accordance with Section 1.
 Permanent committees as directed in the Standing Rules shall be exempt from this paragraph.

 Such vacancy shall be filled in accordance with Section 1.

 SECTION 5.
-The president shall be an ex-officio member of all committees, excluding committee’s associated with elections.
-The president may submit recommendations to committees, but they shall not be bound by such recommendations.
+The president shall be an ex-officio member of all committees; excluding committee’s associated with elections.
+The president may submit recommendation to committees, but they shall not be bound by such recommendations.

 Amendments to these Bylaws

 SECTION 1.
-These bylaws may be amended at any regular or special meeting of the Council by a twothirds majority vote of the members present, one vote per membership, provided that the proposed amendment(s) shall have been mailed to the members and also the secretary of each club represented by the members at least sixty days before such amendments shall be voted upon.
+These bylaws may be amended at any regular or special meeting of the Council buy a two-thirds majority vote of the members present, one vote per membership, provided that the proposed amendment(s) shall have been distributed to the members and also the secretary of each club represented by the members at least sixty days before such amendments shall be voted upon.